SonyCSLParis/pesto/README.md

 ## Citation

-If you use this work, please cite:
+If you use this work, please consider citing the following papers:
 ```bibtex
 @inproceedings{PESTO,
     author = {Riou, Alain and Lattner, Stefan and Hadjeres, Gaëtan and Peeters, Geoffroy},